 The duo first came to wider attention with their debut independent release ‘Action & Romance’ in 2017.

 They have been touring their recently remastered second release ‘Real Thing’ with DANCE WITH THE DEAD.
-Playing the next Outland live presentation prior to the Easter weekend with DANA JEAN PHOENIX and KALAX, The Electricity Club caught up with the duo to talk all things LEBROCK.
+Playing the next Outland live presentation prior to the Easter weekend with DANA JEAN PHOENIX and KALAX, the duo talked about all things LEBROCK.

 We think LEBROCK have managed to build up a decent following within the scene, but there’s still a long way to go for us before we can say we’re truly “established”.